Getting Started

 Vertical Align and

 Allow multiline.
-Those properties are quite self-explanatory and they change the behavior of all of its columns.
-The same you'll notice on selecting a single column.
+These properties should be fairly self-explanatory and change the behavior of all of the columns accordingly.

-The column will show these other properties:
+The column will also show these properties:

-Fill parentvalue is the default one and, in this case, the column tries to take all the available space.
-As we have 3 identical columns and the multiline (on the grid) is disabled, all of them take an equal amount of space.
+- Behaviour - The Fill parent value is the default.
+In this instance, the column tries to take all the available space.
+As we have three identical columns and the multiline (on the grid) is disabled, all of them take an equal amount of space.
 The Fit content value shrinks the width down to the inner content.
 While it is empty, the constrict will almost be 0.

 If you make a mistake, remember you can use these shortcuts: